A brave girl and a church with a secret in Kotsinas, Limnos

 YOU KNOW WHAT THEY SAY… SHARING IS CARING!
 Tweet this to spread some love:

-FREE books, beautiful nature at Litochoro and a monastery on Mt Olympus
+Beautiful nature at Litochoro Pierrias and a monastery on Mt Olympus

 The monastery of St Dionysios of Olympus is situated in the perfecture of Pierria, 3 km from the town of Lithochoro.